akanksha163/codsoft_landingpage/README.md

 # codsoft_landingpage

-This is a Web Development landingpage end to end project.
+This is a Web Development Landingpage end to end project.

 like this Project :)